-We use Encryption Strength 64-bit, Current Network Key selected "1" and enter 10 hexadecimal digits"1908300919" in the Network Key 1 for example, Configure the settings as Figure 4-79 shown above.
+We use Network Authentication Shared (good), Encryption Strength 64-bit, Current Network Key "1" and enter 10 hexadecimal digits"1234567890" in the Network Key 1 for example, as shown in Figure 4-76 above.

 2. WPA

 WPA security for wireless communication has been developed to overcome some of the shortcomings of WEP.
 WPA combines the key generation with the authentication services of a RADIUS server.